temporalio/documentation/docs/node/getting-started.md

 # Getting started

-Follow the instructions below for setting up a local development environment.
+You can run "Hello Temporal" locally in under 5 minutes, assuming you have all prerequisites set up.

-## Step 0: Install dependencies
+## Step 0: Prerequisites

 This project requires nodejs LTS version 14 (or later).